 South African dancer Lara Turk is a First Artist of The Royal Ballet.
 She joined the Company as a First Artist in 2007.
-She has created roles with the Company in ballets including Sensorium, Alice’s Adventures in Wonderland and Metamorphosis: Titian 2012.
+She has created roles with the Company in ballets including Sensorium, Alice’s Adventures in Wonderland, Metamorphosis: Titian 2012 and Carmen.

 Turk was born in Durban and trained with Dudley Von Loggenberg and Noleen Nicol.
 She studied with English National Ballet School 2000–03 and graduated into Playhouse Dance Company, where her repertory included Swanilda (Coppélia).
 She later moved to Cape Town City Ballet, dancing roles including Veronica Paeper’s Carmen, Snow Queen (The Nutcracker) and fourth song (Four Last Songs).
 She was named Best Newcomer and Outstanding Female Performer by Cape Town Balletomane Society.